Miscellaneous Liver Diseases in Small Animals

 Although animals may be asymptomatic for long intervals, clinical signs may include fever, lymphadenopathy, vomiting, inappetence, weight loss, PU/PD, jaundice, and hepatomegaly.
 Acute presentation for severe abdominal hemorrhage subsequent to liver lobe rupture usually leads to the diagnosis in Oriental short-hair and Siamese cats.
 Ultrasonography can often identify a developing hematoma at the site of liver lobe rupture.
 Aspiration of abdominal effusion confirms active hemorrhage.
 Diagnosis can be made by aspiration cytology if amyloid fibrils are retrieved.
 Otherwise, diagnosis is made by identifying amyloid deposits in a liver biopsy; amyloid is confirmed by tissue staining with Congo red and examination under polarized light.

 Because familial amyloidosis is a progressive systemic disorder, prognosis is poor.
 Cats surviving acute, severe hepatic hemorrhage by aggressive administration of blood component therapy subsequently succumb to renal amyloidosis.
 (Also see Amyloidoses.)
-Colchicine and dimethyl sulfoxide have been used to slow progression of systemic amyloidosis in Shar-Peis and cats, with limited success.
-Anecdotally, hepatic amyloid has regressed in Shar Peis treated with colchicine (0.03 mg/kg/day, daily to every other day).
-Longterm survival in Shar Peis demonstrating systemic signs of Shar-Pei fever is possible with early institution of colchicine therapy.
-In predisposed Shar Peis, a duplication mutation upstream of the hyaluronic acid synthase 2 (HAS2) gene amplifies production of hyaluronic acid, which initiates chronic inflammation and amyloid formation.
+Colchicine and dimethyl sulfoxide have been used to slow progression of systemic amyloidosis in Shar-Pei dogs and in cats, with limited success.
+Anecdotally, hepatic amyloid has regressed in Shar Pei treated with colchicine (0.03 mg/kg/day, daily to every other day).
+Longterm survival in Shar Pei demonstrating systemic signs of Shar-Pei fever is possible with early institution of colchicine therapy.
+In predisposed Shar Pei, a duplication mutation upstream of the hyaluronic acid synthase 2 (HAS2) gene amplifies production of hyaluronic acid, which initiates chronic inflammation and amyloid formation.
 Additional genetic studies have identified complex polygenic modifier genes.